Frontiers in geometric topology

 Len White (Cal Poly Pomona '21; current: PhD student at Portland State)

 During the summer, we explored 1-bridge braids (an interesting and important class of positive braid knots) and their quantitative properties.
 This project explicitly determined the braid index of these knots in terms of their defining parameters.
-Below, you will find a video recording of their (fantastic!) final presentation from the summer, as well as the slides from the presentation (it includes motivation for the project, some beautiful pictures, and an amazing animation!).
+A video recording of their (fantastic!) final presentation from the summer is below, as are the slides from the presentation (which includes motivation for the project, some beautiful pictures, and an amazing animation!).